textlint/textlint/docs/rule-advanced.md

 Why does we use [textlint-util-to-string](https://www.npmjs.com/package/textlint-util-to-string)?

-Because, we report via `context.report` original position of the text.
+Because, we report error via `context.report` with original position of the text.

 ```js
 // Helper for creating new AST using map function